antoineenac/autosnake/README.md

 # autosnake
 a snake game that play itself the best it can

+Before all, I apologize to all non french speaker for the use of a combination of french and english name in my code.
+Sorry!

 The project is divided like this :

   - Serpent.py define the snake class.
 It contains a basic representation of the snake (list of coordinates, ...).